University of Florida Homepage

 AFLI

 The African Flagship Languages Initiative (AFLI) is a special initiative of the Boren Awards for International Study offering awardees the opportunity for intensive language study of Akan/Twi, French, Swahili, Wolof, and Zulu, and for cultural immersion by participating in domestic and overseas language programs.
 Participants may start with no language proficiency through advanced proficiency in Akan/Twi, Swahili, Wolof, and Zulu.
 French is offered at the advanced level only.
-The program is hosted at the University of Florida by the Center for African Studies (CAS) and the Department of Languages, Literatures, and Cultures (LLC), on behalf of the Institute of International Education (IIE).
+The program is hosted at the University of Florida by the Center for African Studies (CAS) and the Department of Languages, Literatures, and Cultures (LLC), and sponsored by the Defense Language and National Security Education Office (DLNSEO).

 Launched in 2011, AFLI aims to increase the number of Boren Scholars and Fellows engaged in the study of African languages.
-It is sponsored by the National Security Education Program (NSEP) through the Institute of International Education (IIE).
-The summer domestic program is administered by the University of Florida while the overseas programs for French and Swahili are directed by American Councils for International Education.
-Akan/Twi, Wolof, and Zulu students make individual arrangements for their overseas programs.
+The Boren Awards are sponsored by the Defense Language and National Security Education Office (DLNSEO), within the U.S. Department of Defense and administered by the Institute of International Education (IIE).
+The summer domestic program and fall overseas programs for French in Senegal and Swahili in Tanzania are administered by the University of Florida.
+Akan/Twi, Wolof, and Zulu students are responsible for designing their own fall overseas study programs.

 The University of Florida provides opportunity for non-Boren students to participate in the AFLI summer domestic program.
 For more information, click appropriate links below.